 There’s a lot I don’t get about attachments between people, and it’s unlikely I’ll ever feel what it’s like.
 Although I hope I’m wrong because I would like to have children one day.

-I love The Good Doctor, I don’t know how true to life the show’s portrayal of autism and Savant syndrome is in the show when compared to real life, but hopefully, it helps with raising some awareness around the conditions.
+I love The Good Doctor.
+I don’t know how true to life the show’s portrayal of autism and Savant syndrome is in the show when compared to real life, but hopefully, it helps with raising some awareness about the conditions.
 Because, much like this particular scene reminded me of my attachment issues, which form my borderline personality disorder, people with autism also have problems forming attachments as well.

 Anyway, check out this episode of The Good Doctor (S2 Ep.
 11 – Quarantine Part 2) and let me know what you think.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with attachments and if you like The Good Doctor in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,